ihmeuw/vivarium_public_health/docs/source/concepts/disease/risk_attributable_disease.rst

 :ref:`state-machine disease model <disease_model_concept>`.
 Rather than defining explicit states and transitions, it derives a simulant's disease status directly from their exposure to an associated risk factor.

+This is a special way to implement a disease model — instead of constructing states and transitions manually, ``RiskAttributableDisease`` is currently the only implementation for custom disease models that tie disease status directly to risk factor exposure.

 This approach is used for diseases where the condition is **defined by** a risk threshold — for example, diabetes mellitus defined by fasting plasma glucose